The Final Cut (2004 film): Plot

-In his distress, Hakman turns to his lover, Delila (Mira Sorvino).
+In his distress, Hakman turns to his lover, Delila.
 At his apartment, he shows her the equipment that he uses to view memories, and he demonstrates surreal footage from a defective implant.
 He leaves her alone as he seeks help from anti-implant protestors, who have discovered a way to block the implant through specialized body modification.
 When he returns to find his apartment in disarray, he assumes that Fletcher has broken in; instead, Delila confronts him, having found memory tapes that document her prior relationship.
 She accuses him of voyeurism and angrily destroys his memory viewer, which results in Bannister's files also being damaged.

 Fletcher and his associate finally break in, but they find nothing.
 Hakman tells Bannister's wife that the erased footage was lost in an accident, and she feigns disappointment, content to let dirty secrets stay hidden.
 Hakman asks his colleagues to recover live footage from his own implant, a potentially deadly process.
-They agree, but admonish him that he can never cut memories again; a cutter with an implant is a violation of the "Cutter's code".
-The resulting memories show Hakman attempted to dissuade Louis from crossing the plank, and stepping in red paint, not blood.
+They agree but admonish him that he can never cut memories again; a cutter with an implant is a violation of the "Cutter's code".
+The recorded memories show that Hakman had attempted to dissuade Louis from crossing the plank, and that he had stepped in red paint, not blood.
 Hakman, relieved, visits Hunt's grave but is confronted again by Fletcher, who has learned about Hakman's implant.
 After chasing Hakman through the graveyard, he hesitates and seems willing to let Hakman go; however, Fletcher's associate kills Hakman.

-In the last scene, Fletcher loads Hakman's memories into a viewer and promises to use them for the greater good.
-As he pages through Hakman's memories, looking for evidence of Bannister's guilt, he sees Hakman watching himself in a mirror, and the memory implant lingers on the scene after Hakman has left.
+Fletcher loads Hakman's memories (which contain the memories of everyone he had viewed as a cutter) into a viewer and promises to use them for the greater good.
+As he pages through Hakman's memories, looking for evidence of Bannister's guilt, he sees the young Hakman looking in a mirror.

 Cast

 Release

-The Final Cut premiered October 15, 2004.
+The Final Cut premiered on October 15, 2004.
 It grossed $548,039 domestically and $3,070,786 internationally.
 Lionsgate Home Entertainment released it on DVD on March 22, 2005.